 The Tool Lending pilot will be a two-year program that enables Avista customers to borrow tools from a public space in the eco-district.
-In addition to the Company's current stock of energy efficiency-related equipment, the library of tools will include some newer technologies that provide more insight into energy use.
+In addition to the Company's current stock of Energy Efficiency-related equipment, the library of tools will include some newer technologies that provide more insight into energy use.
 Training on the tools - as well as shipping both tools and training materials to customers who are not in the immediate area - will also be included.
 Work is underway to make this an extension of the NEEC program, in order to take advantage of the work that has already been done in the Northwest and limit the cost to Avista while offering a more robust tool set.
-Avista is hoping to learn whether customers value this service as part of their energy management efforts.
-Throughout the pilot period, Avista will track the number of customers that participate in the program.